6th Guitar Chords

 The featured song for this session is Walk On The Wild Side by Lou Reed.
 It is a great introduction to playing a 6th chord, and will give you a handy insight into how a 6 chord can influence the overall sound and feel of a song.
 F6 is used in this song and the following is an example of how to calculate the chord.

-- F chords are built around the F major scale which consists of 1 flat - Bb.
+- 'F' chords are based on the scale of F major which consists of 1 flat - Bb.

 - F major scale reads: F - G - A - Bb - C - D - E - F